 Find answers about using Drumr.

 The Coach tab provides an AI-powered practice assistant.
-Ask it about your practice progress, what to work on next, your strongest areas, areas needing improvement, recommended scores, practice tips, and how to use the app.
+Ask it about your practice progress, what to work on next, your strongest areas, areas needing improvement, tempo guidance, recommended scores, practice tips, playlists, and how to use the app.
+Coach requires Apple Intelligence.

 Example questions: